GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Acknowledgments

 \section{Acknowledgments}

-We thank Islam Umarov for providing the data for \texttt{city-reviews} dataset; Daniil Fedulov and Daniil Bondarenko for collecting the data for \texttt{artnet-views} and \texttt{artnet-exp} datasets; Dmitry Bikulov and Alexander Ulyanov for sharing the data for \texttt{web-traffic}, \texttt{web-fraud}, and \texttt{web-topics} datasets; Alexandr Ruchkin and Aleksei Istomin for collecting the data for \texttt{city-roads-M} and \texttt{city-roads-L} datasets.
+We thank Islam Umarov for providing the data for \texttt{city-reviews} dataset; Daniil Fedulov and Daniil Bondarenko for collecting the data for \texttt{artnet-views} and \texttt{artnet-exp} datasets; Dmitry Bikulov and Alexander Ulyanov for sharing the data for \texttt{web-traffic}, \texttt{web-fraud}, and \texttt{web-topics} datasets; Alexandr Ruchkin and Aleksei Istomin for collecting the data for \texttt{city-roads-M} and \texttt{city-roads-L} datasets; Fedor Velikonivtsev for helping with data processing for \texttt{city-roads-M} and \texttt{city-roads-L} datasets.
+We also thank Dmitry Eremeev for useful discussions.